ayoungmanwithanoldsoul/ayoungmanwithanoldsoul/README.md

 Passionate Developer | Computer Science Student | Code Enthusiast

-📚 Currently pursuing a BS in Computer Science at the University of Mindanao.
+📚 Currently pursuing a BS in Computer Science.

 🚀 Juggling work and school while exploring the vast world of programming.